Garofalo/D-D-Encounter-Builder/README.md

 #### MVP

 - Find and use external api
-- Render data on page
 - Allow user to view statistics of a monster
 - Break the search down from 1086 options using multiple selectors
+- Render data on page

 #### PostMVP

 - Add second screen
 - Add second toolbar
-- Allow for comparison vs party composition
+- Allow for comparison vs party composition\
+- Render data on page

 ## Project Schedule